Ceasar/Encyclopedia/src/adler_1966.rst

     books.
 You may actually have have to witness an experiment unless you can use your imagination to construct something as you have never observed.

+..
+186-187
+.. _term:
+.. _terms:

+Term
+    A word used unambiguously.

+    All (or at least nearly all) words are ambiguous, but a word which has several meanings can be used in one sense at a time.

+    Terms do not appear in dictionaries, though the materials for making them are there.
+Terms occur only in the process of communication.

+    Terms are basic elements of communicable knowledge.

+    A term is not a word.
+A word may be ambiguous, especially an important word.

 .. _theoretical:
 .. _theoretical book: